electron-highlighter/vscode/demo/markdown.md

 5. Click **Install** to install it
 6. Preferences > Themes > Syntax Theme > **Electron Highlighter**

+- okay
+- more stuff
+- it's a list mkay

 Or:

 1. Install Atom